crypt0kitik/advanced_machine_learning_methods/02 – NLP experiments, classification/.ipynb_checkpoints/read_me-checkpoint.txt

 00 PART - ADDING LABELS

 The dataset  have 4 types of labels:
 1. The correctness of answers
 "Correct"" and ""Not correct""
 2. Improvement of answers
-Correct"" in pre survey VS "Not Correct" in post survey --> ""DECLINED"", "Not Correct" in pre survey VS "Correct" in post survey --> ""IMPROVED"", "Correct" in pre survey VS "Correct" in post survey --> ""SAME"", "Not Correct" in pre survey VS "Not Correct" in post survey --> ""SAME"""
+""Correct"" in pre VS ""Not Correct"" in post --> ""DECLINED"", ""Not Correct"" in pre VS ""Correct"" in post --> ""IMPROVED"", ""Correct"" in pre VS ""Correct"" in post --> ""SAME"", ""Not Correct"" in pre VS ""Not Correct"" in post --> ""SAME"""
 3. Rability of answers
 HIGH: If the answer is fully correct and detailed.
 MEDIUM: If the answer is somewhat correct but lacks detail.
 LOW: If the answer is incorrect or unrelated.
-4. AI tool interaction based on their study group
+4. AI tool interaction
 - Deepfake
 - Chatboot